FunkyTable/Project-2-Real-Estate-Model/README.md

 # Project 2 - Maple Homes

 ## Overview
-1. This is GitHub repository represents the final project submission for Greg Osborne's second project at FlatIron school.
+1. This GitHub repository represents the final project submission for Greg Osborne's second project at FlatIron school.
 The project assignment was to analyze a selected set of data for recommendations to present to a real estate company, Maple Homes.
 ## Business Understanding
 1. Maple Homes is moving in to King County and wants to provide good business recommendations to their employees to help them use their time wisely.
 2. I made business recommendations based on the following three variables: